 How Much Water to Use

-Keep an eye on the weather.
-If it’s especially hot, you may need to water your new tree more often and/or provide more water.
-If it's a rainy week, shut off any irrigation systems – you don't want to overwater a tree (trees can suffocate and drown if they're sitting in too much water!).
+Be sure to keep an eye on the forecast.
+It's possible that you'll need to water your new tree more frequently or give it extra water if the weather is really hot.
+Turn off any irrigation systems if it's going to be a wet week since you don't want to drown or suffocate a tree by giving it too much water (trees can suffocate and drown if they're sitting in too much water!).

-You may be used to seeing trees surrounded by grass or flowers, and so you might be tempted to follow suit.
-Remember, though, that grass is also a plant, and it will be competing for the water, nutrients, and other resources in the area.
+It's possible that you're accustomed to seeing trees surrounded by grass or flowers; as a result, you might be tempted to imitate this aesthetic.
+Keep in mind, however, that grass is also a plant, and it will be competing with other plants in the area for the available water, nutrients, and other resources.

-The best option is to remove the grass around a tree (it will make lawn mowing much easier anyway) and to put down a layer of organic mulch.
+The most effective solution is to cut the grass around a tree (this will make mowing the lawn much simpler anyhow) and then cover the bare soil with a layer of organic mulch.

 - Leaf litter/leaf mulch